top of page

 Even if the negotiation doesn’t land exactly where you hoped, how you handle it matters.

-• Be respectful and polite, even when advocating assertively
+• Stay confident, respectful, and polite, even when advocating assertively

 • Express gratitude for the offer and the opportunity